 Objectives Outcome Measures Timepoint (s) Primary To assess the effectiveness of trial treatments in reducing 1) Time to recovery, for patients 2) Hospitalisation and/or death.
-1) Time to self-reported recovery, defined as the first instance that a participant reports feeling recovered from possible COVID-19, and 2) Hospitalisation and/or death Within 28 days of randomisation Patient report, Study Partner report, medical records, Daily online symptom scores Secondary To explore whether trial treatment will affect 1) Participant reported illness severity, reported by daily rating of how well participant feels.
-2) Duration of severe symptoms and symptom recurrence 3) Contacts with the health services 4) Consumption of antibiotics 5) Hospital assessment without admission 6) Oxygen administration 7) Intensive Care Unit admission 8) Mechanical ventilation 9) Duration of hospital admission 1-3.
+1) Time to self-reported recovery, defined as the first instance that a participant reports feeling recovered from possible COVID-19, and 2) Hospitalisation and/or death Within 28 days of randomisation Patient report, Study Partner report, medical records, Daily online symptom scores Secondary Toexplorewhethertrialtreatmentwillaffect1)Participantreported illnessseverity, reportedby daily rating ofhow wellparticipant feels.2)Duration of severesymptomsandrecurrence3)Contacts with thehealth services4)Consumption4)Consumptionofantibiotics5)Hospitalassessmentwithout admission6)Oxygenadministration7)Intensive Care Unitadmission8)Mechanicalventilation9)Duration of hospitaladmission 1-3.
 Participant reports daily and monthly (after 28 days) symptoms.
 4. Contacts with health services reported by patients and/or captured by reports of patients' medical records if the practice is a member of the RCGP RSC network 5.
 Bi-weekly reports from participants' primary care medical records 6-10.
 Patient report/carer report/medical record in primary and secondary care 11.
 WHO-5 Well Being Index 12.
 Reports of new infections in the household (from daily questionnaire) 13.
 Swab test results will indicate an "Intention to Daily online symptom scores.
 Telephone call or text on days 2, 7, 14 and 28 and once a month for 12 months if data is not obtained through the online diary.
 GP notes review if available through Oxford RCGP RSC network; otherwise, other sources of routinely collected data after 28 days.
 Medical notes review for up to 10 years.
 HES/ONS/EMIS/Medical record data linkage after 28 days if patients have been assessed in hospital Swab result from medical records, the

 10) Negative effects on well being 11) New infections in household 12) To determine if effects are specific to those with a positive test for SARS-CoV-2 Treat Infected" group within the overall cohort for sub analysis.
 Blood test results on recovery (optional) for evidence of historic COVID-19 supporting laboratory and/or convalescent blood test result for evidence of historic COVID-19 WHO 5 Well Being Index at baseline, day 14, and day 28 and monthly for up to 12 months, either via online diary or telephone Qualitative sub- study To explore patients' experiences of consulting, being tested and taking (trial) medication for possible COVID-19.
 To explore healthcare professionals' views of taking part in research during pandemics.
 Telephone interviews with patients.
 Telephone interviews with healthcare professionals.
 After 28 days.
 Once practice has completed recruitment.
-Intervention(s) may be added or replace interventions becoming a e detailed in the Appendiced during the course of the available and all necessary e trial, subject to suitable approvals being obtained.
-Comparator being usual care plus a tr will be no placebo contro trial progresses.
-These w arm is shown to be super However, the primary an s will be a two-arm trial, we ial drug and the comparate of in this study.
-Additional avill be detailed in the Apperior, then this will become in alysis of subsequent intersthe original Usual Care are or being usual care.
-There arms may be added as the indices.
-If an intervention the new standard of care.
-Eventions will correspond
+Intervention(s) All trial interventions are detailed in the Appendices.
+Further interventions may be added or replaced during the course of the trial, subject to suitable interventions becoming available and all necessary approvals being obtained.
+Comparator In the first instance, this will be a two-arm trial, with the intervention arm being usual care plus a trial drug and the comparator being usual care.
+There will be no placebo control in this study.
+Additional arms may be added as the trial progresses.
+These will be detailed in the Appendices.
+If an intervention arm is shown to be superior, then this will become the new standard of care.
+However, the primary analysis of subsequent interventions will correspond to the comparison versus the original Usual Care arm.